Skip to main content

 • 3:30 p.m. - 5:00 p.m. | Attend Convocation

-To participate in the recruitment process, you must be a full-time, undergraduate woman enrolled at Oklahoma State University.
-There is a $110 registration fee as well as a $5 administrative fee.
-Students who attended Admitted Students Day through the Office of Undergraduate Admissions will be able to move in for free on Monday August 12th.
-Students who did not attend Admitted Students day will be charged a $35 early move in fee which will be billed to your bursar by the Office of Housing and Residential Life.
+• To participate in the recruitment process, you must be a full-time, undergraduate woman enrolled at Oklahoma State University.
+There is a $125 registration fee as well as a $5 administrative fee when signing up.
+This fee covers the costs associated with the recruitment process, along with three meals and two t-shirts.
+Students registered for Panhellenic Recruitment will move in on Sunday, August 9, and be charged through your bursar a $50 early move-in fee from the Office of Housing and Residential Life.

 The following information will be required for registration: